urbit/docs/docs/hoon/syntax.md

 `=(22 23)`

-Some twigs have *only* irregular forms.
+Some kinds of expression have *only* irregular forms.

 ## Tall regular form

 Tall regular forms start with a rune followed by a `gap`.
-(Remember, a `gap` is any whitespace other than `ace`.)
+(Remember, a `gap` is any whitespace other than `ace`, or a line break.)
 After that are the number and types of subexpressions appropriate for that rune.
 Each subexpression is separated from its neighboring subexpressions by a `gap`.

-Let's call everything in the twig after the initial rune the twig *body*.
-There are four body subtypes: *fixed*, *running*, *jogging*, and *[battery](https://urbit.org/docs/about/glossary#battery)*.
+Everything after the initial rune in an expression is called the *body*.
+There are four body types: *fixed*, *running*, *jogging*, and *[battery](https://urbit.org/docs/about/glossary#battery)*.

 Runes with a *fixed* number of subexpressions self-terminate.
 For instance, the `:-` and `.=` runes each have two subexpressions and are self-terminating.
-Otherwise the twig is terminated by both a `gap`, then either `==` (*running* or *jogging*, most twigs) or `--` (*battery*).
+Otherwise the body is terminated by a `gap` followed by either `==` (*running* or *jogging*, most runes) or `--` (*battery*).

-The *running* body has a list of *children* (i.e., subexpressions).
+The *running* body is a list of *children* (i.e., subexpressions).
-The *jogging* body has a list of child pairs, where the members of each pair are separated by a `gap`.
-The *battery* body is a list of symbol-child pairs, separated by a gap, prefixed by `++` and then a gap.
+The *jogging* body is a list of child pairs, where the members of each pair are separated by a `gap`.
+The *battery* body is a list of symbol-child pairs, each separated by a `gap`.
+See below for examples of each body type.

 This definition is enough to write Hoon that will parse.
 But writing code with optimal whitespace management requires some additional informal conventions.

 Whitespace design in Hoon is an art, not a science.
-It involves both tall/flat mode switches and well-shaped gaps.
+It involves both tall/flat style switches and well-shaped gaps.
 (Hoon layout could probably be done automatically with reasonable quality.
 But it would at least take machine learning, not a rule engine.)

 There are only two real *rules* in Hoon whitespace design: don't go past 80 characters, and don't use (completely) blank lines.
-Otherwise, if it looks good and is easy to read, it's good.
+Otherwise, if it looks good and is easy to read, it's fine.
 The best way to learn the art is to do everything by convention until you know what you're doing.
 Here are the conventions:

 ### Conventions: *fixed*

-Twig bodies with *fixed* fanout use "backstep" indentation, which slopes backward and to the right by two spaces per line.
-The first twig child is two spaces after the end of the rune.
+Expressions with *fixed* bodies use "backstep" indentation, which slopes backward and to the right by two spaces per line.

 Some *1-fixed*, *2-fixed*, *3-fixed* and *4-fixed* examples: